3D-BioInfo-PT/3d-bioinfo-pt.github.io/annual_meeting/annual_meeting_12_2025.md

 ## Registration

 The meeting is free but requires registration.
-Please fill [this form](https://forms.gle/M2vYfPZdJfBR3ydv8){:target="_blank"} by Saturday, December 6th.
+Please fill [**this form**](https://forms.gle/M2vYfPZdJfBR3ydv8){:target="_blank"} by Saturday, December 6th.

 ## Topics and Program

-(To be announced)
+Keynote sessions:

+- **On the Use of Molecular Simulation in Product Engineering** --- Pedro Nuno Simões, Universidade de Coimbra

+(Full program to be announced soon)

 <!--
 [Access the meeting program here!](/annual_meeting/3DBIOINFOPT_Meeting23_FullProgram.pdf){:target="_blank"}